Keeping your Chickens Safe from Fox

 Suggestions to Help Keep Fox Away

-• Sensor lights near the coop are a help keeping away fox, you can easily buy solar and put them low to the ground.
+Sensor lights near the coop help keep away foxes, you can easily buy solar and put them low to the ground.

-Hope this article help you keep your flock safe!
+Hope this article helps you keep your flock safe!

 Identifying Chicken Predators by the Individual Evidence They Leave Behind